 The basic concept behind this trick is the use of Keywords.
 Keywords are reserved words in any programming language that cannot be used as names of variables.
 Windows also uses certain keywords in its programming.
 Some of them are con, aux, lpt1, lpt2, lpt3, lpt4, lpt5, lpt6, lpt7, lpt8 and lpt9.

-To test this concept, make a new folder in Windows and try to give it a name same as any keyword suggested above.
+To test this concept, make a new folder in Windows and try to give it a name same as any keyword mentioned above.

 Windows will not rename your folder to any of the keyword given above.